Manowar: Upcoming twelfth studio album, Logan's arrest, and continued touring (2015–present)

 In June 2019, the band's appearance at Hellfest was cancelled for undisclosed reasons.
 Fans who were to attend the show expressed their disappointment towards their cancellation.
 Manowar stepped in and said that they did not cancel their performance, but that it was the festival's organizers who cancelled their appearance in an announcement that appeared on their website.
 Swedish band Sabaton replaced Manowar in the lineup.
 Joey DeMaio later said that the band filed a lawsuit against the Hellfest organizers.

 In May 2020, Manowar announced that they would embark on a tour, beginning in April 2021 in Europe, to celebrate their 40th anniversary.
 However, the band did not tour in 2020 and 2021.

-On June 4, 2022, the day of the first show of their 2022/23 tour, it was announced drummer Anders Johansson could not perform with the band on their upcoming "Crushing The Enemies of Metal Anniversary Tour '22/'23" due to family commitments, and was replaced by Dave Chedrick for the tour.
-On September 2, 2022, following the announcement by guitarist E.V.
-Martel that he would not be available for touring next year, the band announced Michael Angelo Batio as their touring guitarist for their upcoming 2023 “Crushing The Enemies Of Metal” Anniversary Tour.
+On June 4, 2022, the day of the first show of their 2022/23 tour, it was announced drummer Anders Johansson could not perform with the band on their upcoming "Crushing the Enemies of Metal Anniversary Tour '22/'23" due to family commitments, and was replaced by Dave Chedrick for the tour.
+On September 2, 2022, following the announcement by guitarist E. V. Martel that he would not be available for touring next year, the band announced Michael Angelo Batio as their touring guitarist for their upcoming 2023 "Crushing the Enemies of Metal" anniversary Tour.

+On October 15, 2023, the band announced that in 2024 they will re-record their album Sign of the Hammer to be released under the title Sign of the Hammer 2024, while also confirming that their new long-awaited still-untitled studio album will be released in 2025.
+However, as of 2025 there is no news about this re-recording of Sign of the Hammer.
+In January 2025, the band started their new tour called "The Blood of Our Enemies Tour 2025" where at first they will play a mix of Hail to England and Sign of the Hammer plus their greatest hits and starting in early February they will start performing the albums in their entirety on alternating nights.

+Musical style

+Manowar's sound is categorized as power metal.
+According to James Christopher Monger of AllMusic: "Emerging in 1980, the group's approach was designed to be the raw, Viking antithesis of classic rock, and their music followed suit, based on urgent melodic riffs and fantastical lyrics that focused on themes of war, honor, death, and the primal power of rock & roll."
+He also noted that the band's sound contains "classical touches."